Stella Zylbersztajn-Tzur: Legacy and commemoration

 In 2015 biographical movie "Stella" was directed by Maciej Pawlicki about her life.
 The Official ceremony and projection of the movie was organized in the Presidential Palace in presence of Stella Zylbersztajn-Tzur and president of Poland Andrzej Duda in March 2016.

-The film “Stella" was awarded with Janusz Krupski's Award (nagroda im.
+The film "Stella" was awarded with Janusz Krupski's Award (nagroda im.
 Janusza Krupskiego) on VII Festiwal Filmowy "Niepokorni Niezłomni Wyklęci" in Gdynia, 2015.

 Autobiography

-In 1994, Stella's diary "A gdyby to było Wasze dziecko? …:wspomnienia antysemitki w getcie, komunistki w klasztorze, uniwersalistki wśród Ludu Wybranego, Umiłowanego" was released by the publishing house "Oficyna Bibiofilów".